aslakhei/eduwallet/README.md

 🛠**Browser extension installation:**

-1. After building the extension, follow [the official guide](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world?hl=en#load-unpacked) to **Load an unpacked extension** in Chrome.
+1. After building the extension, follow [the official guide](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world?hl=en#load-unpacked) to **load an unpacked extension** in Chrome.
+The extension directory corresponds to the `dist` folder within the `browser-extension` directory, which is generated during the build process.

 🚀**Run the system:**